A comprehensive guideline for regularization-path variable selection in high-dimensional Gaussian linear regression: Comparison study

-First, we evaluate the performance of regularization path constructions.
-We use the partial area under the receiver operating characteristic curve (pROC-AUC) where the x-axis is the proportion of irrelevant variables among the non explaining variables and the y-axis is the proportion of relevant variables among the explaining variables.
-A high value of pROC-AUC states that the regularization path is able to discriminate the explaining variables from the others.
-We use also the partial area under the precision-recall curve (pPR-AUC) where the x-axis is the proportion of relevant variables among the explaining variables and the y-axis is the proportion of relevant variables among the selected variables.
-A high value of pPR-AUC states that the regularization path is able to select the explaining variables.
-The lengths of the regularization path differ between the methods.
-To fairly compare them, the pROC-AUC and pPR-AUC are calculated either by restricting the length of the paths to the number of non-zero coefficients of $\beta_0$ or by taking the largest value of the x-axis common to all the methods.
+To evaluate the quality of a regularization path, we use the partial area under the receiver operating characteristic curve (pROC-AUC).
+The x-axis of the curve is the proportion of non-active variables in each subset of the collection among the non-active variables and the y-axis is the proportion of active variables in each subset of the collection among the active variables.
+Since the length of the regularization paths differs according to the choice of regularization function and algorithm, all the curves are truncated at the x-axis corresponding to the largest common x-value to all the regularization paths, so they can be fairly compared.
+The pROC-AUC ranges from $0$ to $1$, with $1$ indicating that the active variables are distinguished from the others.

-Second, we evaluate the prediction performance of the methods by the mean squared error calculated on each set test $(\Tilde{Y},\Tilde{X})$:

-where $\Hat{\beta}_{\Hat{\lambda}}$ is the estimator of $\beta_0$ selected from the associated training set.
-As data are centered and scaled, a mean squared error value lower than $1$ means that the method has a prediction ability: the selected variables predict $Y$ better than an empty set of variables.